-The goal of The Encyclopedia of Graphs is to become a general reference repository of collections of graphs.
+The goal of The Encyclopedia of Graphs is to become a reference repository for graphs.
 However, we are not alone in this world and we greatly appreciate all the initiatives for graph generation or collection.
-Therefore, we provided the sites where you can find more collections, especially larger families that are just too big to show here.
+Therefore, we provided the sites where you can find more graph collections, especially larger families that are just too big to show here.

 - House of Graphs from Universiteit Gent houses (or links to) 20 different graph collections and their derivations.
 Their also provide their own database of “interesting” graphs that were used in different conjectures or proofs.